learninglab-dev/scripting-for-media-pros/documentation/cc-notes/scripting-for-media-pros-pt1.md

 The goal of this tutorial series is to orient any media professional looking to streamline, customize, and automate their workflows.

-You can find the video walkthroughs of this whole process [here.](https://www.youtube.com/embed/VnBtgXezr-s)
+You can find the first of the video walkthroughs [here.](https://www.youtube.com/embed/VnBtgXezr-s)

 ## Why bother scripting?